anders-bzn/brs-tester/README.md

 The modules uses 0 and -3V volts for the logical 0 and 1.
 The tester can detect both logical and electrical failures.

 The software runs on a Raspberry Pi with [Raspberry Pi OS](https://www.raspberrypi.com/software/).
+It's been tested with Raspberry Pi OS 11/12 on Raspberry Pi 3/4/5.

 ![BRS-tester](https://www.abc80.net/pics/brs-tester.jpg)